 For delicious and healthy Ayurvedic cuisine in Rishikesh, don't miss visiting (or staying at) Ayurpak!

-If your interest in Ayurveda is more in-depth, then head to nearby Haridwar, as many roots and shrubs that are grown in the Himalayas are readily available there.
-The area is renowned for its Ayurvedic colleges and hospitals as well as Baba Ramdev's Patanjali Yogpreeth, which gives Ayurvedic treatments.
-You'll also find plenty of Ayurvedic pharmacies in Haridwar, such as Swadeshi.
+If your interest in Ayurveda is more in-depth, head to nearby Haridwar as many medicinal roots and shrubs that are grown in the Himalaya are readily available there.
+You'll find plenty of Ayurvedic pharmacies in Haridwar, such as Swadeshi.

-In Almora in Uttarakhand, AyurVAID Kalmatia is excellent.
+In Almora, in Uttarakhand, AyurVAID Kalmatia is excellent for Ayurvedic treatment.